quicwg/base-drafts/draft-ietf-quic-recovery.md

 loss_detection_timer:
 : Multi-modal timer used for loss detection.

-handshake_count:
+crypto_count:
-: The number of times all unacknowledged handshake data has been retransmitted without receiving an ack.
+: The number of times all unacknowledged CRYPTO data has been retransmitted without receiving an ack.

 tlp_count: